nnayk/Minesweeper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an implementation of an AI knowledge-based agent that can succesfully win the popular classic game "Minesweeper".
+This is an implementation of an AI knowledge-based agent that can play the classic game "Minesweeper".

 ### Built With